Animation | Minneapolis College of Art and Design

 3 credits

-In this course, students will take their 3D skill sets to the next level on two fronts: First, students learn the art of rigging, where objects and characters are given the underlying structures that animators use to create the illusion of life.
-Discover how to analyze the kinematic requirements for hard-surface and organic subjects, and then build those capabilities using skeletons, deformers, and controllers.
-Second, students will plan and execute an independent project that promotes research and practice in an area of interest.
-This work will expand the student’s portfolio and serve as practice for the upcoming senior thesis project.
+Take 3D skill sets to the next level of complexity and artistry by taking a deep dive into the depths of technical art.
+Through the art of rigging, give hard-surface and organic models the underlying structures that animators use to create the illusion of life by implementing skeletons, deformers, and controllers.
+Through the art of MayaVFX, explore and apply powerful particle, hair, and fluid simulation capabilities to enhance animations and visualizations.
+Finally, plan and execute an independent project that promotes research and practice in an area of special CGI interest.
+This project can both expand a personal portfolio and serve as practice for the senior project.

 ANIM 3075 Character Animation 2